jina-ai/jina/docs/concepts/jcloud/yaml-spec.md

    - If the Flow is powering other App(s) you create, you would be charged by the App(s), not the underlying Flow.
    - `Credits Per Hour` is on an Executor/Gateway basis, the total `Credits Per Hour` of a Flow is the sum of all the credits each components cost.
-   - If shards/replicas are used in Executor/Gateway, same Instance type would be used, so `Credits Per Hour` would be multiplied.
+   - If shards/replicas are used in Executor/Gateway, same instance type would be used, so `Credits Per Hour` would be multiplied.
      For example, if an Executor uses `C3` and it has two replicas, the `Credits Per Hour` for the Executor would double to `20`.
-     The only exception here is when sharding is used, `C1` would be used for the shards head, regardless of what Instance type has been entered for the shared Executor.
+     The only exception here is when sharding is used, `C1` would be used for the shards head, regardless of what instance type has been entered for the shared Executor.

 ```{hint}